sfnetworks/spnethack/blogpost.md

 R with open source GIS software, see
 [Chapter 9](https://geocompr.robinlovelace.net/gis.html) of
 Geocomputation with R. Take into account that the linking process may take up some time, especially on Windows operating systems.
+Also, note that there have been some large changes recently to the `rgrass7` package, which enabled a better integration with `sf`.
+However, it also means that the code below will not work when using an older version of `rgrass7`, so make sure to update if needed.

 Here, we will clean the network topology by breaking lines at intersections and also breaking lines that form a collapsed loop.
 This